Use Cloud SIEM Event Management to monitor the events triggered by Logz.io Cloud SIEM security rules.

 Filter events by any combination of the available filters.

 If you’re using filters and no events are displayed, try adjusting your filter choices to find what you’re looking for.
-It might also be that no events were triggered during the time frame you selected.

 |Assigned to||Team member handling event investigation and resolution.